mariovns/tutorials/technical/Java/core/README.md

 -Xmn|Sets the size of the Young Generation.
 -XX:PermSize|Sets the starting size of the Permanent Generation.
--XX:MaxPermSize|Sets the maximum size of the Permanent Generation
+-XX:MaxPermSize|Sets the maximum size of the Permanent Generation -XX:+UseSerialGC | To enable the Serial Collector -XX:+UseParallelGC | to enable new Parallel GC -XX:+UseParallelOldGC | to enable old Parallel GC -XX:ParallelGCThreads | To control number of garbage collector threads in Parallel GC -XX:+UseConcMarkSweepGC | To enable the CMS Collector -XX:ParallelCMSThreads=<n> | To set the number of threads in CMS collector -XX:+UseG1GC | To enable the G1 Collector -XX:SurvivorRatio | For providing ratio of Eden space and Survivor Space, for example if Young Generation size is 10m and VM switch is -XX:SurvivorRatio=2 then 5m will be reserved for Eden Space and 2.5m each for both the Survivor spaces.
+The default value is 8.
+-XX:NewRatio | For providing ratio of old/new generation sizes.
+The default value is 2.

+##### The Serial GC
+The serial collector is the default for client style machines in Java SE 5 and 6.
+With the serial collector, both minor and major garbage collections are done serially (using a single virtual CPU).
+In addition, it uses a mark-compact collection method.
+>The Serial GC is the garbage collector of choice for most applications that do not have low pause time requirements and run on client-style machines.

+##### The Parallel GC
+The parallel garbage collector uses multiple threads to perform the young genertion garbage collection.
+By default on a host with N CPUs, the parallel garbage collector uses N garbage collector threads in the collection.
+The Parallel collector is also called a throughput collector.
+Since it can use multilple CPUs to speed up application throughput.

+> This collector should be used when a lot of work need to be done and long pauses are acceptable.

+1. **Parallel GC** : multi-thread young generation collector with a single-threaded old generation collector.
+The option also does single-threaded compaction of old generation.
+2. **Old Parallel GC** : the GC is both a multithreaded young generation collector and multithreaded old generation collector.
+It is also a multithreaded compacting collector.

+##### The Concurrent Mark Sweep (CMS) Collector
+collects the tenured generation.
+It attempts to minimize the pauses due to garbage collection by doing most of the garbage collection work concurrently with the application threads.
+Normally the concurrent low pause collector does not copy or compact the live objects.
+A garbage collection is done without moving the live objects.
+If fragmentation becomes a problem, allocate a larger heap.
+* CMS collector on young generation uses the same algorithm as that of the parallel collector.
+> should be used for applications that require low pause times and can share resources with the garbage collector

+##### The G1 Garbage Collector
+designed to be the long term replacement for the CMS collector.
+The G1 collector is a parallel, concurrent, and incrementally compacting low-pause garbage collector that has quite a different layout.